 Civil rights advocacy and social justice reform are some of our nation’s most important issues.
-From legal visionaries to Civil Rights icons, our speakers take on our justice system and dismantle social stigmas, stirring audiences to action and reform.
+From legal visionaries to Civil Rights icons, these author speakers take on our justice system and dismantle social stigmas, stirring audiences to action and reform.
 Their talks challenge not only the status quo, but reveal pathways to change and compelling visions for the future.

 Reginald Dwayne Betts

 Author, poet, and activist Reginald Dwayne Betts is a central voice and advocate for juvenile justice and prison reform.
 A powerful and inspiring speaker, Betts talks about his transformation from a sixteen-year old kid sentenced to nine-years in prison to a critically acclaimed writer and Yale Law School graduate.
 He has received numerous fellowships and awards for his writing and advocacy, including the PEN New England Award and the NAACP Image Award.
-In 2012, President Obama appointed Betts to the Coordinating Council of the Office of Juvenile Justice and Delinquency Prevention.
+The national spokesperson for the Campaign for Youth Justice, Betts writes and lectures about the impact of mass incarceration on American society.

 Carlotta Walls LaNier